With New Features, Uber Makes A Strong Point About Safety

 Advertisement

-Additionally, Uber announced some changes to its driver screening processes, including plans to do additional criminal and motor vehicle checks and stay up to date on new offenses.
+Additionally, Uber announced some changes to its driver screening processes, including plans to do additional criminal and motor vehicle checks and stay up to date on new offences.

 Finally, users in Denver may see an "emergency button", a tool Uber is piloting there.
 One tap of that button lets a rider or driver immediately send their location and trip details to a 911 dispatcher.
 While the process is not as streamlined for those without the pilot, you'll still see your exact location in the app when calling 911, making it easy to tell a dispatcher where you are.
 This is significant, since it's often challenging for 911 operators to get accurate information about where someone is calling from — especially in a moving vehicle — due to issues with cell tower triangulation.